St. Bede Academy: Facility

 The school is a five-level brick building with dozens of classrooms and offices.
 The building can be perceived in halves, with the north half containing most of the classrooms and the south half containing most of the offices.

 The main administrative office is located on the first floor.
 There are computer labs on the first and second floors.
 The art department takes up most of the third floor.
 The science labs and classrooms are located in the Perino Science Center.
 Lockers are located on the second and third levels of the building.
 There is a tunnel that connects the main building with the gym, where physical education classes are held.

 Saint Bede Abbey

 St. Bede Abbey, attached to the school, is the permanent residence of twelve monks who live according to the Rule of Saint Benedict.
-The monks, many of whom actively participate in the everyday workings of the school, follow the gospel of Christ by serving God, the Church, and the community through daily prayer, both communal and private, serious work, quiet reflection, hospitality, and the renunciation of marriage, possessions, and pleasure.

 The Abbey, like the Academy, was founded in 1890 by a group of six monks who were sent from St. Vincent Archabbey in Latrobe, Pennsylvania to spread the Benedictine tradition.
 By 1910, the community of monks had grown large enough to become independent from St. Vincent's and thus elected their first abbot.
 The population of monks peaked in the middle of the twentieth century, and has since declined to its current population of 32.

 The current abbot is Philip Davey, OSB, who succeeded former abbot Claude Peifer, OSB, in June 2011.
 Abbot Peifer, likewise, succeeded Abbot Roger Corpus, OSB, in 2003.